Published: 28 Feb 2017

 Shift left testing approach

-Shift left testing approach shifts the testing process to be integrated from the very beginning of development lifecycle, i.e. requirements phase.
+Shift left testing approach shifts the testing process to be integrated from the very beginning of the development lifecycle, i.e. requirements phase.
 In this approach, all project stakeholders share a proper understanding of what a quality application means.
-During this approach, acceptance tests describe the accomplishment of the project and successfully drive the development.
+During this approach, acceptance tests describe the project’s accomplishment and successfully drive the development.

 Shift right testing approach

 While shift left testing approach helps in delivering software that adheres to quality attributes as specified by the business, it may sometimes lack in providing the proper performance and functioning in a real-world environment.
 This is where shift right testing approach comes into the picture.
-It helps in initiating the testing task from the right, which means the post production of the software.
+It helps initiate the testing task from the right, which means the post-production of the software.

-In this approach, feedback is gathered from targeted users to experience satisfaction in managing and using the software in real world conditions, thereby improving the quality.
-Shift right process helps in getting continuous feedback from users which is quite significant in the testing process.
-It helps in responding better to the unexpected circumstances such as crash down, slow performance, failure, and many other things.
+In this approach, feedback is gathered from targeted users to experience satisfaction in managing and using the software in real-world conditions, thereby improving the quality.
+Shift right process helps in getting continuous feedback from users, which is quite significant in the testing process.
+It helps respond better to unexpected circumstances such as crashes, slow performance, failure, and many other things.

 Advantages of adopting shift-left and shift-right approach:

 • Time and effort can be saved immensely